scloud19/SECipedia/Ethical Hacking/Web_App_Security/HTTP/HTTP_Response.md

           In the ex above, this shows that the response content expired in the past and therefore shouldn't be cached

         A combination of these instructions are frequently issued when dynamic content is being returned to ensure that browsers obtain a fresh version.

+      Content-Type header
+        What's the content of the message's body.
+In the payload above, it's text/html;